 · File Sharing & Communication (Teams, Slack, OneDrive)

 · Remote Monitoring & Management (IT Support tool)

 The required speed of your connection is dependent on the connections you require.
 It is imperative to list all devices including mobiles to identify the required speed for the connection to be stable and allow your teams to be productive.

-I find a lot of companies don’t know what connection speed or type to get so they rely 100% on their outsourced IT company or the first ISP on Google.
+I find a lot of companies don’t know what connection speed or type to get so they rely 100% on small business IT support or the first ISP on Google.
 I suggest business owners or who is responsible should make sure they are research their technology as it can impact the business’s performance which in turn will impact the profit margin at some stage.
 This could be from voice quality issues on the phone to simply not being able to provide the customer experience you want to deliver.

 Technology affects customer service in a positive or negative manor which is crucial to building or sustaining a business, if you are not looking after your customer experience then one of your competitors will be.